 Veterinarians and dog owners have seen improvements with a handful of strategies, including:

-- Vitamin supplementation: There’s been a long-standing theory that dogs eat feces because they are missing something in their diets.
+- Vitamin supplementation: There’s been a long-standing theory that dogs eat feces because they are missing something in their diets, so a dog multivitamin could be helpful.
 Vitamin-B deficiency, in particular, has been a prime suspect, and studies have backed this up.
 In 1981, scientists showed fecal microbial activity synthesized thiamine, a B-vitamin.
 Other research found other missing nutrients.

 - Enzyme supplementation: The modern canine diet is higher in carbohydrates and lower in meat-based proteins and fats than the canine ancestral diet.
 Some people have had success with a meat tenderizer that contains papain, an enzyme.

-- Taste-aversion products: The theory is that certain tastes and smells are as disgusting to dogs as the idea of stool eating is to us and that spraying certain substances on poop will make it less appealing.
+- Taste-aversion products: The theory is that certain tastes and smells are as disgusting to dogs as the idea of stool eating is to us, so adding a poop-eating deterrent to food or treats will make the poop that’s being produced less appealing.
 Many of these products contain monosodium glutamate, camomile, pepper-plant derivatives, yucca, garlic, and parsley.
+Just remember to treat all the dogs in a multi-dog household if there’s a poop-eating problem!

 Perhaps the best way to stop the problem is through training and environmental management methods, including: